thetechcollective/gh-rotator/README.md

 When the dependency map is interpreted, it results in a concrete manifest where the version is noted with the SHA and a note indicating what resolved the SHA1.

-Showing the `dev` manifest as an example - staying with the comparison to Python's uv tool this is then the equvivalent to the `uv.lock` file.
+Showing the `dev` manifest as an example - staying with the comparison to Python's uv tool this is then the equivalent to the `uv.lock` file.

 ```json
 {